Maikel Moreno

-Maikel José Moreno Pérez (born 12 December 1965) is a lawyer, doctor of Venezuelan constitutional law, and judge who currently serves as president of the Supreme Tribunal of Justice of Venezuela.
+Maikel José Moreno Pérez (born 12 December 1965) is a lawyer, doctor of Venezuelan constitutional law, and judge who previously served as president of the Supreme Tribunal of Justice of Venezuela from 2017 until 2022.

 Moreno is currently a fugitive as part of an investigation by the HSI of U.S. Immigration and Customs Enforcement (ICE).
 He is the prime suspect and was charged in the United States for crimes against the U.S., money laundering, and engaging in shady financial transactions in property.
 ICE has publicly announced a $5 million reward for his arrest.
 Previously, Moreno was incarcerated for murder.

 Career and education

 DISIP and criminal record

 Moreno began his career serving Venezuela by joining the DISIP (now the Bolivarian National Intelligence Service (SEBIN).
 In 1987, Moreno was indicted for murder in Ciudad Bolívar and imprisoned for two years before being released.

 In 1989, he began to work with DISIP once more, serving as a bodyguard for President Carlos Andrés Pérez.
 Later that year in Caracas, Moreno was allegedly involved in the murder of 19-year-old Rubén Gil Márquez during a brawl in Parque Central.
 A year later in 1990, Moreno was released due to his connections to DISIP.